Improving npm with Bun: A Better npm Experience

 bun run start

-• This script allows you to easily switch between using Bun and the traditional npm/npx commands based on your needs.
-If you need to use the original npm or npx for any reason, you can do so with a simple flag (--real) or environment variable.
+- This script allows you to easily switch between using Bun and the traditional npm/npx commands based on your needs.
+If you need to use the original npm or npx for any reason, you can do so with a simple flag (

 npm install express --real